zchee/neovim-wiki/Merging-patches-from-upstream-Vim.md

 N/A ("Not Applicable") patches
 ------------------------------

 Many Vim patches are not applicable to Neovim.
-If you find NA patches, find the existing `vim-patch: NA patches` pull request, or create a new one with the intention of maintaining it for a few weeks.
+If you find NA patches, find the existing `version.c: update` pull request by @marvim and mention the NA patches in a comment.
+Example: [PR #7886](https://github.com/neovim/neovim/pull/7886)

-The title of the pull request should be:

-    vim-patch: NA patches

-so that it is easy to find.
-See [PR #4634](https://github.com/neovim/neovim/pull/4634) for example.

-**To mark a patch as "Not Applicable",** mention it in a commit message (anywhere; in any commit message) with this format _exactly_:
+If you are working on a series of patches, you may notice some "Not Applicable" patches.
+In that case you may want to mark the NA patches a commit message.
+To do so, use this format _exactly_ (each patch on a separate line):

     vim-patch:<version-or-commit>
+    vim-patch:<version-or-commit>
+    ...

 where `<version-or-commit>` is valid a Vim version tag like `8.0.0123` or a valid commit-id (hash) from the Vim git repo.